isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

   - title: Wholesale Trade
     content:  |
       **Wholesale Trade Industry Digital Plan**
-      <br>A guide for local SMEs in the Wholesale Trade industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.
+      <br>A guide for local SMEs in the wholesale trade industry to digitalise your businesses, plug skill gaps and participate in industry pilot projects.

       <a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/industry-digital-plans/wholesale-trade-idp" target="_blank">Find Out More</a>
 ---